TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 Trained elephants are used for a wide array of functions in Southeast Asia: for tourism, for religious festivals, for logging, and for off-road, cross-border and flood-time transportation.
 Focusing on case-studies in Myanmar (Burma), this research project seeks to evaluate the potential advantages of elephant domestication, especially from a conservation standpoint.
 As Southeast Asia rapidly urbanizes, how are elephant-training and elephant-riding cultures and skills adapting or becoming eroded?
 What possibilities for human-elephant relations and mobilities might be imagined going forward?

+## Spatial Analytics Lab (SAL@T)

+Welcome to the Spatial Analytics Lab at Temple University (SAL@T)

+The lab was established in 2012 as a research, education, and service based core facility at Temple University for geographic information technologies, spatial data, geographic modeling, and mapping.
+The principal mission of the lab is to support research and education in geographical information sciences at Temple University and surrounding communities.

+The research activities of the lab are sponsored through grants, contracts, and programs involving faculty and graduate students from the Department of Geography and Urban Studies.
+The lab provides a variety of geographic information system (GIS) and spatial analytic services to Temple faculty, as well as to educational institutions, private and non-profit companies, and government agencies.

+SAL@T also provides valuable educational experiences for GIS students and internship applications are accepted throughout the year.

+If you are interested in learning more about our lab research and the services we offer please contact:  Charles Kaylor (email: [ckaylor@temple.edu](mailto:ckaylor@temple.edu)) or Kevin A Henry (email: [Khenry1@temple.edu](mailto:Khenry1@temple.edu); phone 215-204-2961).

+## Our services include:

+### Consulting

+- Grant writing (integrating geospatial analysis into objectives and methods)
+- Project-based research consulting
+- GIS project planning and management

+### Data Management, Processing and Mapping

+- Geocoding addresses
+- Geodatabase design
+- Geographic data acquisition, conversion/development
+- Historical GIS and data integration
+- GPS enabled field data acquisition
+- Geoprocessing
+- Map Design
+- Census data processing

+### Analysis

+- Spatial Sampling
+- Spatial modeling
+- Spatial analysis
+- Spatial statistics
+- Network analysis
+- Developing area-based measures (e.g., SES, walkability, access to healthy foods)

+### Geospatial health analysis

+- Disease mapping
+- Mapping health information
+- Spatial clustering of health events
+- Analyzing access to health services
+- Analyzing geographic health disparities
+- Location allocation models for health services research
+- Mapping hazards and environmental stressors

+### Funding projects

+There are a number of ways that projects can be funded:

+- Collaborator pays Temple University based on an hourly rate using funding based on an Memorandum of Agreement (MOA)
+- Collaborator and Temple University apply for grants together.
+- Collaborator applies for grants and sub-contracts to Temple University.